 We define equity as fair and just outcomes for all Californians — recognizing our differences and eliminating barriers that prevent full participation of all people.
 Every Californian — regardless of who they are, where they live, or how they came here — should have the opportunity to create a better life for themselves and their families.

-However, discrimination, racism, and exclusion — in policies and practices — have blocked opportunities for Californians in every corner of our state, of every race and ethnicity, and of all ages, genders, sexual orientations, faiths, creeds, and abilities.
+However, historical and structural discrimination, racism, and exclusion — in policies and practices — have blocked opportunities for Californians of every race and ethnicity, and of all ages, genders, sexual orientations, faiths, creeds, and abilities.

 We cannot reach our North Star — a California where all low-income workers have the power to advance economically — without actively addressing the ways structural racism limits economic opportunity for people of color in California.
 In the past, we have not explicitly expressed the impact of structural racism on economic opportunity.
 We do that now by making our beliefs and commitments clear to all our partners.

-Our racial equity statement guides how we move our racial equity work forward.
-What we do with these words, and how we put our grantees and communities at the center of this work for a more equitable California, requires commitment and action from all of us.
+Our racial equity statement guides our racial equity work, including grantmaking that responds to longstanding structural racism that impedes our progress.
+What we do with these words, and how we put grantees and communities at the center, for a more equitable California, requires commitment and action from us all.

 Click through the graphics below to explore our staff and board demographics and 2021 grantmaking.